- School of Health Studies

 To prepare students for supervised practice to become entry-level registered dietitian nutritionist who manages food and nutrition services for the public.

-- Eighty percent of admitted majors within each class will graduate from the accredited DPD program within four to six semesters after entering the program at the beginning of the junior year.
+- Over a five-year period, eighty percent of admitted majors within each class will graduate from the accredited DPD program within four – six semesters after entering the program at the beginning of the junior year.

-- Sixty percent of the DPD graduates will apply to a supervised practice program within 12 months of graduation.
+- Over a five-year period, sixty percent of the DPD graduates will apply to a supervised practice program within 12 months of graduation.

-- Sixty-six percent of those applying to supervised practice programs within 12 months of graduation will be accepted.
+- Over a five-year period, sixty-six percent of those applying to supervised practice programs within 12 months of graduation will be accepted.

-Prepare graduates to become competent professionals in diverse settings as an entry-level registered dietitian nutritionist (RDN) over a five-year period.
+- Prepare graduates to become competent professionals in diverse settings as an entry-level registered dietitian nutritionist (RDN).

-- Sixty percent of graduates seeking employment within the field of nutrition, and dietetics, will have a position within one year.
+- Over a five-year period, sixty percent of graduates seeking employment within diverse fields of nutrition and dietetics, will have a position within one year.

-- Responding seniors will express preparedness in at least eighty percent of the areas of competence where better than average attainment was the desirable goal.
+- Over a five-year period, each responding senior will express preparedness in at least eighty percent of the areas of competence where better than average attainment was the desirable goal.

 Program outcomes data are available on request.